-The MD&A is an overview of the Financial and Performance results and provides Management Assurances required under the Federal Managers Financial Integrity Act (FMFIA) (Pub.
-L. No. 97-255) and OMB Circular No. A-123, Management's Responsibility for Internal Control.
-See Section II.2 of this document for an outline of the required information to be included in the MD&A.
+The MD&A is an overview of the Financial and Performance results and provides Management Assurances required under the Federal Managers Financial Integrity Act (FMFIA)17 and OMB Circular No. A-123, Management's Responsibility for Internal Control and Enterprise Risk Management.18

 Performance Section (PAR Section 2).
-For agencies producing a consolidated Performance and Accountability Report, a Performance section will be included.
+For agencies producing a consolidated Performance and Accountability Report (PAR), a Performance section will be included.
 For agencies producing an Agency Financial Report (AFR), a Performance section will not be included.
 The performance section should include all of the required elements for the Annual Performance Report as specified in OMB Circular No. A-11, Part 6, Section 260.
-For more information see OMB Circular A-11, Preparation, Submission, and Execution of the Budget, Part 6, Section 260 at: https://www.whitehouse.gov/omb/circulars_all_current_year_all_toc.
+19